 Review of governance documentation

 The inspection included a review of the establishment's governance documentation relating to licensed activities.
-This included policies and procedural documents relating to licensed activities, cleaning records for the mortuary and PM suite, contracts for servicing of equipment and records of servicing, ventilation reports, audits, risk assessments, meeting minutes, temperature monitoring for the storage units, reported incidents, and staff training records.
+This included policies and procedural documents relating to licensed activities, records of equipment servicing, audits, risk assessments, meeting minutes and reported incidents.

 Visual inspection